Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Primitive Data Types/Character Type.md

 ## Character Literals

-Character literals are constructed by placing a character inside a pair of single quotation marks (`'...'`).
+They are constructed by placing a character inside a pair of single quotation marks (`'...'`).

 ```Clean
 // Language: Clean